zhijie1990/conradev.github.io/_posts/tumblr/2012-06-04-deploy-website-git-ubuntu.md

 ---
 layout: post
-title: Deploy a website using git in Ubuntu
+title: Deploy a Website Using Git in Ubuntu
 tags:
 ---